 The University will seek to complete the investigation within twenty (20) business days of receiving the report, but this time frame may be extended depending on the complexity of the circumstances of each case.
-At the conclusion of the investigation, the report will be forwarded to the Title IX Coordinator and/or Associate Coordinator.
+At the conclusion of the investigation, the report will be forwarded to the Title IX Coordinator.